 Interest Approach – Engagement

 - Ask students to name their favorite kind of soup.
 Allow several children to answer.
 As each child answers, ask them what ingredients are used to make that soup.
-Make a list on the board of the ingredients.
+Make a list of the ingredients on the board.

-- Next ask students, "Where do these ingredients come from?"
-Begin discussing the source of each ingredient.
-Transition to Activity 1 by introducing the book Who Grew My Soup?
-Explain to your students that they are going to learn about a boy named Phin and the soup he eats.
+- Transition to Activity 1 by introducing the Who Grew My Soup? book.
+Explain to your students that they are going to read about a boy named Phin and the soup he eats.